If my title encouraged you to read this sentence, you probably know what content marketing is.

 Infographics are usually easier to follow and read, but also limiting in terms of the amount of text.
-For the complete experience, I warmly recommend you to check both, the infographic and the post below.
+For the complete experience, I warmly recommend you to check both – the infographic and the explanations below it.

 If you’re reading this, hopefully, it’s because you want more of it.
 Infographics are great, but the text is for those who want to dive deeper. 🙂

 I know you expect me to start with the letter A, but I want to go in an unconventional direction, so I’ll begin this story with the letter C (the infographic starts normally).

 C is for Content

 You’ve probably heard the most often used mantra in SEO – “Content is king”.

 Although this might sound like a broken record by now, content, in all variety of its forms, really is the foundation of user engagement on the Internet.